-Become the healthiest version of yourself with the best fitness apps
+Enjoy a better and healthier you with the best fitness apps for Android

 I'm not much of a runner, but when I do have the itch or desire to try to get into it, Nike Run Club is my constant partner and friend along the way.
 NRC is one of the best running apps for Android I could find — it's free, it lets me track my stats, gamify my attempts at running, and compete with other people via leaderboards.

 There's Wear OS support, audio-guided runs with Nike coaches, and challenges to keep you entertained and interested.
-It's really a dope app and one I think every runner should have.
-Even with all of the things that it does, Nike Run Club is totally free.
+It's a dope app and one I think every runner should have.
+But, even with all of the things that it does, Nike Run Club is totally free.

-Yep, whereas Strava, Runtastic, and Runkeeper all have subscription services for the good stuff, NRC is completely free.
-It's really an awesome and above-average app.
+Yep, whereas Strava, Runtastic, and Runkeeper all have subscription services for the good stuff, NRC is entirely free.
+As a result, it's an excellent and above-average app.

 3. JEFIT